Woman dies on hike in Utah's Zion Park, husband hospitalized – KION546

 The rescue team found the man on a trail being helped by other hikers and transported him to the Zion Emergency Operations Center for treatment.
 Rescuers moved further up the Narrows and found the woman near the Virgin River.
 They administered emergency aid but determined the woman had died, the park service said.

 The couple started their trip through the Narrows on Tuesday.
-The couple The pair stopped about 1.5 miles (2.4 kilometers) from the north end of Riverside Walk, a paved trail.
+They stopped about 1.5 miles (2.4 kilometers) from the north end of Riverside Walk, a paved trail.
 The man told rescuers they became “dangerously cold” overnight and experienced symptoms consistent with hypothermia, the park service said.

 Early on Wednesday morning, the man sought help and the woman remained in place.
 Other visitors administered CPR to the woman before the rescue team arrived, the park service said.